 - Your current training was the bare minimum.

-If you’re not immediately sold on the idea of setting up some form of on-the-job training, a good rule of thumb is to watch for chaos or complaints that seem to surround some of the changes listed above.
+A good rule of thumb is to watch for chaos or complaints that surround some of the changes listed above.
 If you see it, you’re already behind the training curve.

 A better option?